mobmad/rest-apis/README.md

 ## Tasks
 Follow the [presentation](http://mobmad.github.io/rest-apis/).
 When instructed, open a `tasks/<task-number>` folder.
 When done or you're stuck, have a look at `tasks/<task-number>-solution` for one way at solving the task.

+Tip: search for "TODO" within the task files to find starting points for where you have to implement code

 ## What's not covered? (aka Disclaimer)
 This tutorial should be considered a starting point and not an exhaustive guide for implementing REST APIs.
 For brevity, several topics have been left out, such as: